theamal11z/fastbrowse-extension/README.md

 2. **Watch distractions disappear** automatically across all your open tabs
 3. **Enjoy the minimal theme** that reduces eye strain and visual noise
 4. **Track your productivity** with real-time focus time and tab suspension statistics
+5. **Optionally play ambient Focus Music**: choose a track in Settings and click Preview; music starts/stops with Focus Mode
-5. **Get extension recommendations** for enhanced focus (uBlock Origin, DF YouTube, etc.)
+6. **Get extension recommendations** for enhanced focus (e.g., DF YouTube, News Feed Eradicator); we won’t suggest ones you already have
-6. **Disable Focus Mode** anytime to restore the original browsing experience
+7. **Disable Focus Mode** anytime to restore the original browsing experience

 #### Focus Mode Benefits:
 - ✨ **YouTube**: Removes suggestions, comments, and sidebar distractions